Gallo00/Grammar-Mistakes-Finder/README.md

 To reuse the application run the command <br>
 >- docker compose up <br>

-If, on the other hand, changes have been made to the project, launch the command for safety
+If, on the other hand, changes have been made to the project, launch this command for safety
 >- docker compose up --build <br>

 ### Credentials for Kibana and Elastic